nostr-resources/nostr-resources.github.io/index.md

 ### Privacy & Direct Messages

 Only the message content is encrypted on Nostr: the sender, recipient and timestamp are visible to everyone.
 There are a few approaches currently underway to improve this.
 To best understand how your direct messages are handled, check with your favorite message client developer.

+For truly secure and private messaging, check out [White Noise](https://www.whitenoise.chat/), a decentralized messenger built on Nostr that provides end-to-end encryption with forward secrecy and post-compromise security.

 ---